A H2020 Marie Curie Skłodowska - European Training Network (ETN) coordinated by EPFL

 We offer PhD students (early-stage researchers) the opportunity to improve their research and transferable skills, join leading research groups and enhance their career prospects.
-Extending traditional PhD training to prepare researchers to join the competitive ranks of academia and industry.
+OMT extends traditional PhD training to prepare researchers to join the competitive ranks of academia and industry.

 Courtesy of: J. Schmöle, VCQ, University of Vienna

 What is OMT ?